NHSLeadership/nightingale-2-0/readme.txt

 =2.4.12=
 * Button style improvement for gravity forms 2.7
+* Fix for checkbox rendering in gravity forms 2.7

 =2.4.11=
 * Button style fix for gravity forms with legacy markup enabled